 Moving Cost Calculator

 Pricing depends on home size, distance, season, and the mover you choose.
-Tell us about your move and we'll match you with up to 4 licensed movers who'll send real, written estimates — usually within 15 minutes.
+Drag the sliders below for a live 2026 estimate, then match with up to 4 licensed movers for written quotes — usually within 15 minutes.

 Where are you moving?